superzazu/z80/README.md

 # z80

-A complete z80 emulator written in C99.
+A complete z80 emulator written in C99 under the MIT license.
 The emulator currently passes both zexdoc and zexall Z80 instruction exerciser tests.
 See `z80_tests.c` for example usage.
 Note that cycles are counted at instruction level.

 You can run the tests by running `make && ./z80_tests`, which outputs: